DiegelD/CarND-Path-Planning-Project/README.md

 ```c
 double max_velocity_in_front = (vehicle_ahead.s - this->s - this->preferred_buffer) + vehicle_ahead.v - 0.5 * (this->a);
 ```
-and to ensure that none of thise values exeets the boundaries this smart line of code is introduced `200`.
+And to ensure that none of this values exeets the boundaries this smart line of code is introduced in line `200`.
 ```c
 new_velocity = std::min(std::min(max_velocity_in_front,
                                  max_velocity_accel_limit),
                                        this->target_speed);
 ```
-##### Crash controle switching lane change
+##### Crash controle at lane change
-The crash controle workes this way, that before executing the Lane Change the following check with is done line `309`.
-And if a car is detected in the area of lane change, the execution denied.
+Before executing the Lane Change the following check is done in line `309`.
+And if a car is detected in the area of lane change, the execution is denied.
 ```c
 if (((next_lane_vehicle.s > (this->s - 10)) && ((next_lane_vehicle.s - this->s) < 20)) && next_lane_vehicle.lane == new_lane)
 ```
-#### 4.2Trajektory generation
+#### 4.2 Trajektory generation
 To create a smooth trajectory a spline function is used.
 A really helpful resource for doing this is http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
 The spline creates a smooth trajectory through given waypoints.
 Three waypoints with a distance of `40m` are choosen.
 This have profen given the best results between smoothnes and accourancy.
-Lower distances can lead to a too high lateral accerleration, by changing two hihgway lines.
+Lower distances can lead to a too high lateral accerleration, when changing two hihgway lines.
 And a higher distance leads to an unconsitance path that cant hold the line.
   The car.lane represents the desired lane by the behaviour planer.

 in `main.cpp`line `182`.
 ```c